I specialize in the art of designing events. I work to balance all the variables involved to create a successful event.

 ![]() |

-![]() This coverage was in the San Jose Mercury News July 19, 2006 |
+![]() Coverage in the San Jose Mercury News July 19, 2006 |

-PROFESSIONAL TECHNICAL COMMUNITIES
+PROFESSIONAL AND ACADEMIC TECHNICAL COMMUNITIES

 These communities are interacting together online to solve a common problem or have a shared professional niche.
 Many, but not all, of the participants know each other online and continue to meet face to face over years.